testingbot/Testingbot-Tunnel/README.markdown

 Compile from Source
 -------------------

-To compile and test the Jar yourself you can use the following commands:
+To compile and test the Jar yourself you can use the following command:

     mvn assembly:assembly